tdilber/spring-jpa-generic-criteria/README.md

 ### 6- SCOPE Operator Examples

 Just And-Or operators are not enough for complex queries.
-For Example: you cannot this simple query with just AND-OR operators: `(A OR B) AND (C OR D)`.
+For Example: you cannot this simple query with just AND-OR
+operators: `(A OR B) AND (C OR D)`.
 For this reason, the `CriteriaOperator.PARENTHES` operator is used to create a scope.
+You can use PARENTHES in PARENTHES.

 ```java
     //     (A OR B) AND (C OR D)